engag1ng/IMDb-List-Scraper/README.md

 > [!NOTE]
 > This only works on **public** lists.
 If a list is not public an empty list (array) will be returned.

+Even though this only 40 lines of code and very simple I couldn't find anything that did something similar online.
+I hope it helps.
+Thank you, and enjoy!

+**⭐Please star this repository!**

 ## Installation
 1. Download the script: `$ get https://github.com/engag1ng/IMDb-List-Scraper/blob/main/scrape_list.py`
 2. Install dependencies with pip: `$ pip install beautifulsoup4 selenium`